JCP 2.10: Process Document

 The Executive Committee (EC) oversees the development and evolution of the Java technologies within the JCP.

-The EC is composed of 25 Java Community Process Members.
-Oracle America, Inc. has a permanent voting seat on the EC.
+The EC is composed of 25 Java Community Process Members whose seats are allocated as follows: 14 Ratified Seats, 8 Elected Seats, and 2 Associate Seats, plus one permanent seat held by Oracle.
 (Oracle's representative must not be a member of the PMO.)
-The EC is led by a non-voting Chair from the Program Management Office.
+The EC is led by a non-voting Chair from the PMO.

 EC members may resign their seats at any time during their term.